← All guides

 The threat model

-• Scope creep.
-Goal: fix the auth bug.
-Twelve iterations later it's "refactoring" the payment module because a type error led it there.
+Scope creepSent to fix an auth bug.
+Twelve iterations later it is "refactoring" the payment module because a type error led it there.

-• Data exfiltration.
-A loop that reads .env and pastes contents into a commit message, log line, or PR description.
-Usually careless, occasionally caused by prompt injection from content the loop ingested.
+Data exfiltrationReads .env and pastes the contents into a commit message, log line, or PR description.
+Usually careless; occasionally prompt injection from content the loop ingested.

-• Runaway spend.
-A loop that can't satisfy its exit condition and doesn't know it, retrying the same failed approach for six hours.
+Runaway spendThe exit condition is unsatisfiable, the loop does not know it, and it retries the same failed approach for six hours.

 Before hooks or budgets, decide what a worst-case iteration can destroy: